JackDougherty/jack-site/_pages/dataviz/index.md

   - Create maps with current data
 - Start reading HODV Chapter 7 at <https://handsondataviz.org/map.html>

-### Thur 21 Oct
+### Thur 7 Oct
+- Work on Build Stage 2, due by end of day
-- Prep for Map Your Data quiz, to be taken during any 2-hour period from Sun 24 Oct at 12 noon to Tues 26 Oct at 2pm, on [Moodle](https://moodle.trincoll.edu)
+- Prep for Map Your Data quiz, to be taken during any 2-hour period **after Trinity Days** from Sun 17 Oct at 12 noon to Tues 19 Oct at 2pm, on [Moodle](https://moodle.trincoll.edu)

+### Tues 12 Oct
+No class (Trinity Day)

+### Thur 14 Oct
+- Zoom meeting with Hartford community partners on Build Stages 1 and 2

-### Tues 26 Oct
+### Tues 19 Oct
 - Review Map Your Data quiz
 - Overview of Learning Goal #7: Embed on the Web
   - Static images versus interactive iframes